How Efficient Are Solar Panels? (March 2025)

-According to the Energy Savings Trust, a solar panel system can save up to £600 annually on energy bills and around one tonne of carbon per year, depending on your location and how much solar electricity you can generate and use.
+According to the Energy Savings Trust, a well-designed solar panel system can reduce annual energy bills by up to £600 and cut carbon emissions by approximately one tonne per year, depending on your location and solar electricity usage patterns.

 Pro tip: Avoid upsells and confusing packages—choose a provider with a clear, fixed-price quote that won’t change.
 Heatable, a Which?-approved solar installer, offers transparent pricing with no surprises.